 According to MuseFind, 92% of consumers are more inclined to trust influencers than advertisements or celebrity endorsements.
 Although this is not the most "natural" way to increase traffic, because influencers usually set prices for their work, it is still a way to provide information to potential customers. -Focus on: Compared with the continuous investment in advertising, the cost of Internet celebrities only needs to be paid once.

 You may not find that many Internet celebrities are actually willing to work for free, so try to make this deal more favorable to help them gain brand recognition on your website or by establishing links.
 But you don’t want to start by sending emails to a group of influencers and asking for free work.
 No one wants to open that email.
 Although the work may be free, you can trade for things, understand?

 Instead of blindly sending emails, try to use some search tools to find the Internet celebrities that perfectly match your product or service.
 BuzzSumo is a great place to find, analyze or discover non-celebrity influencers in your industry.
 With a simple search function, you can limit the results to blogs, journalists, companies, or regular social media users with a good following.

 Pass carefullyTwitter, Look for influential people on Instagram and Facebook to research your results to make sure they have an active attitude towards your audience.
-If you are in a more general industry, try narrowing down the company’s search criteria to find the most suitable option.
+If you are in more general industry, try narrowing down the company’s search criteria to find the most suitable option.